transmart/tranSMART-ETL/Postgres/GPL 1.0/VCF/README.txt

        		script will also add the absolute path name to the postgres scripts, as the postgres COPY command requires absolute paths. load_VCF_postgres.sh
 	   	which runs the actual postgres commands (psql) to load the data.

 3. Run the script <load_mapping_data.sh> to map the VCF data to the patients in i2b2.
    (Use chmod +x if necessary)

    $ ./load_mapping_data.sh
-   This script requires 4 parameters:
+   This script requires 5 parameters:
-		subject_sample_mapping_file		Name of the subject-sample mapping file, as generated in step 1 dataset_id 						Dataset ID, the unique identifier for this dataset fullpath(separated by +) 		Full path of the concept to store the VCF data dbname   						Database name for transmart data
+		subject_sample_mapping_file		Name of the subject-sample mapping file, as generated in step 1 study_id 				Study ID that was used to load clinical data.
+This is used to lookup the proper subjects, based on their subject ID. dataset_id 				Dataset ID, the identifier for this dataset, as also used in step 2 fullpath(separated by +) 		Full path of the concept to store the VCF data dbname   				Database name for transmart data

    This command runs several scripts:
        generate_VCF_mapping_files.pl